Alert level 2 update

-The Environmental Health team enforce many of Council’s bylaws.
-These include:
+Our Environmental Health team enforce Council’s bylaws including:

 - trading in public places